Archduchess Mechthildis of Austria: Marriage

 Archduchess Mechthildis and her husband Prince Olgierd Czartoryski, 1913.

 Archduke Charles Stephen put aside his career in the navy and centered his ambitions in creating a Polish branch of the house of Habsburg.
 He encouraged all of his children to become Polish and Archduchess Mechtildis, like her sister Archduchess Renata, married a Polish Prince, Olgierd Czartoryski, in 1913.
 The marriage took place on 11 January 1913 at Saybusch Castle, two days after her eldest sister Archduchess Eleonora married Alfons von Kloss.
 Mechtildis had to renounce all of her titles, along with the style of Imperial and Royal Highness, since Prince Olgierd Czartoryski did not belong to a royal family.
 The couple had four children, two sons and two daughters, and lived on a Czartoryski estate in Poland.
 At the outbreak of World War II they fled to South America and stayed initially at Petropolis with members of the Brazilian imperial family, the Orléans-Braganza.
 Prince Olgierd was for many years the Ambassador of the Sovereign Military Order of Malta to Brazil and Paraguay.
-Archducess Mechthildis died on 6 February 1966 in Rio de Janeiro, her husband eleven years later.
+Archduchess Mechthildis died on 6 February 1966 in Rio de Janeiro, her husband eleven years later.
 They have descendants in Brazil and in Europe.